gindia/CPP-Project-Builder/README.md

 %SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe -noe -c "W:\misc\msvc.ps1"
 ```
 - then make a new folder and place build.ps1 in it.
-- finally run the script. if everything went right it will out somthing like this
+- finally run the script. if everything went right it will output somthing like this

 ![](build-output.png)